 Why Is It Important?

 A rule of restricting these overtime exemptions by doubling the number of salary thresholds was offered by DOL.
-They have determined that the minimum salary to apply for administrative, executive or professional overtime exemptions should equal at least $970 per week, respectively $50.440 per year.
+They have determined that the minimum salary to apply for administrative, executive, or professional overtime exemptions should equal at least $970 per week, respectively $50.440 per year.
 In order to apply for highly compensated exemptions, employees have to earn at least $122.148 per year.

 Accordingly, as the DOL has calculated, this current update to the rule can dramatically extend the overtime payments up to 5 million white-collars, who couldn’t receive those privileges before, despite.
 B

 In fact, the DOL didn’t offer any changes in duties test along with the increases in salary floors.
 However, this doesn’t mean the tests are working the way they should, which means tests might be altered by the Department of Labor, if necessary.

 Together with the duties test’s issues, there’re also comments on nondiscretionary bonuses – in other words, bonuses, set up at the beginning of a payment period in order to meet special criteria (production goals or work performance).

-When the rule is in force, employers will need to prepare to make some changer their human resource and payroll practices.
+When the rule is in force, employers will need to prepare to make some changer in their human resource and payroll practices.
 Those white collars, who have been exempted, must be turned into a non-exempt status or their salaries can be increased in order to meet new thresholds for overtime exemptions.

-Therefore, some specialists have to upgrade existing CV.
+Therefore, some specialists have to upgrade existing CVs.
 Besides, in California employers are required to provide meals and breaks along with overtime payments to people, who were converted into non-exempt status.